Canadian serial killer Robert Pickton, who brought victims to pig farm, is dead after prison assault

 Robert “Willie” Pickton was convicted of six counts of second-degree murder and sentenced to life in prison in 2007, with the maximum parole ineligibility period of 25 years, after being charged with the murders of 26 women.

-Police began searching the Pickton farm in the Vancouver suburb of Port Coquitlam more than 22 years ago in what would be a years-long investigation into the disappearances of dozens of women.
+Police began searching the Pickton farm in the Vancouver suburb of Port Coquitlam more than 22 years ago in what would be a years-long investigation into the disappearances of dozens of women from Vancouver’s seediest streets, sex workers and drug addicts abandoned on the margins of society.

-The remains or DNA of 33 women, many picked up from Vancouver’s Downtown Eastside, were found on Pickton’s farm in Port Coquitlam, British Columbia.
+The remains or DNA of 33 women were found on Pickton’s farm in Port Coquitlam, British Columbia.
 He once bragged to an undercover police officer that he killed a total of 49 women.

 During his trial, prosecution witness Andrew Bellwood said Pickton told him how he strangled his victims and fed their remains to his pigs.
 Health officials once issued a tainted meat advisory to neighbors who might have bought pork from Pickton's farm, concerned the meat might have contained human remains.